kdiri/IBM-Data-Engineering/Course1: Introduction to Data Engineering/README.md

 - Hive is a data warehouse software for reading, writing, and managing large datasets.
 - Spark is a general-purpose data processing engine designed to extract and process large volumes of data.

+## Data Platforms, Data Stores and Data Security

+In this lesson, you have learned:

+The architecture of a data platform can be seen as a set of layers, or functional components, each one performing a set of specific tasks.
+These layers include:

+- Data Ingestion or Data Collection Layer, responsible for bringing data from source systems into the data platform.
+- Data Storage and Integration Layer, responsible for storing and merging extracted data.
+- Data Processing Layer, responsible for validating, transforming, and applying business rules to data.
+- Analysis and User Interface Layer, responsible for delivering processed data to data consumers.
+- Data Pipeline Layer, responsible for implementing and maintaining a continuously flowing data pipeline.

+A well-designed data repository is essential for building a system that is scalable and capable of performing during high workloads.
+The choice or design of a data store is influenced by the type and volume of data that needs to be stored, the intended use of data, and storage considerations.
+The privacy, security, and governance needs of your organization also influence this choice.
+The CIA, or Confidentiality, Integrity, and Availability triad are three key components of an effective strategy for information security.
+The CIA triad is applicable to all facets of security, be it infrastructure, network, application, or data security.

 ## Screenshots

 ![func_skill_1](images/func_skill_1.png)